sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Note:

 - Writing good code is hard
-- If you work in the open and build a community, your team is bigger than you can hire
+- If you work in the open and build a community, your team is bigger than the amount of people you can hire

 --

-It makes your work discoverable
+### Early feedback loop

+From DevOps Handbook

 Note:

-- It's hard to look for something you don't know exists
-- It creates opportunities to create a community
+- Shift left, don't wait months to fix something that can be fixed now
+- Peer review is very valuable

+--

+### Trust

+The public has the right to know, the public may want to know

 ---